An Automatic Guidance and Quality Assessment System for Doppler Imaging of Umbilical Artery: Dataset

 \section{Dataset}

 The data used for this study were gathered under permission (ANONYMOUS) from a national screening database containing images acquired between 2009 and 2019 as part of the standard prenatal care.
-In total, 657 DICOM images of Doppler ultrasound examination at the umbilical artery were retrieved from the database.
-From each image, two regions were cropped and exported separately: (1) the b-mode ultrasound image with color Doppler overlays (for simplicity, we will call this the Doppler image), and (2) the Doppler spectrum image.
+In total, 657 DICOM images of Doppler ultrasound examination at the UA were retrieved from the database.
+From each image, two regions were cropped and exported separately: (1) the b-mode ultrasound image with color Doppler overlays (for simplicity, we will call this the color Doppler image), and (2) the pulsed Doppler spectrum image.

-Subsequently, the Doppler images were annotated by a clinician using the open-source tool LabelMe \cite{wada2018labelme}.
-On each image, regions corresponding to the correct anatomical site (i.e. the UA) were sparsely annotated with bounding box.
-Finally, tangential line going in the direction of the blood vessel were added on top of each annotated bounding box to indicate the angle of the blood vessel at that section (see Fig. \ref{fig:bbox_angle_gt}).
+Subsequently, the color Doppler images were annotated by a clinician using the open-source tool LabelMe \cite{wada2018labelme}.
+On each image, regions corresponding to the correct anatomical site (i.e. the UA) were annotated with bounding box, which was done sparsely due to the inherent difficulty in annotating all correct anatomical sites with just bounding boxes.
+Finally, a tangential line going in the direction of the blood vessel were added on top of each annotated bounding box to indicate the vessel's angle (see Fig. \ref{fig:bbox_angle_gt}).